galihweb000haha/galihweb000haha/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on POLITEKNIK HARAPAN BERSAMA
+- 🔭 I’m currently working on PT.
+Delta Solusi Nusantara
 - 🌱 I’m currently learning programming & technology
 - 👯 I’m looking to collaborate with other